publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch96A/m__us_usc_t22_s8923.md

             (B) __Good defined__

                 In this paragraph, the term “good” has the meaning given that term in section 16 of the Export Administration Act of 1979 (50 U.S.C.
 App.
-2415) \[now [50 U.S.C.
-4618][/us/usc/t50/s4618]\] (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
+2415) 1 (as continued in effect pursuant to the International Emergency Economic Powers Act ([50 U.S.C.
 1701][/us/usc/t50/s1701] et seq.)).

         (2) __Additional exceptions__